Yusuf Soalih Ajura

 Yusuf Soalih also called Afa Ajura (1890-2004), was a Ghanaian Islamic scholar, a preacher, political activist, and the founder and leader of a sect in Ghana.
 Afa Ajura was a proponent of Sunni Islam shunning pre-Islamic pagan practices, and whom some have referred to as a precursor to Wahhabi reformism in Ghana.
 He established the Anbariyya Islamic Institute in Tamale in the 1940s.
 He died in Tamale on December 22, 2004.
-He was succeeded by Saeed Abubakr Zakaria in 2007 as leader of the Anbariyya Sunni Community.
+He was succeeded by Saeed Abubakr Zakaria in 2007 as leader of the Anbariya Sunni Community.